 The health of your tooth enamel plays a major role in the look and feel of your smile.
 You want to do everything you can to ensure that this crucial part of the tooth remains healthy.
 However, many people have a difficult time with something known as demineralization.
 This process can make it painful for you to eat and drink, and it makes it more likely that you will develop cavities in the future.

-If you want to know more about how your teeth get demineralized and how to correct the problem, this guide can answer all of your questions.
+If you want to know more about how your teeth get demineralized and how to correct the problem, read my article on the Dentinal Fluid Transport System.

 Do you have chalky white spots on your teeth and can’t figure out what happened?
-These white spots typically appear when your teeth are demineralizing.
+These white spots typically appear when your teeth are demineralizing, or have been exposed to too much fluoride.
 It is a symptom that you are losing essential minerals from your tooth enamel, just beneath the surface of the tooth.
 Many people find that they also have more pain from hot and cold foods or pressure when their teeth are displaying demineralization.

 Unfortunately, demineralization can lead to more serious problems than just increased sensitivity.
 When too many minerals are lost, cavities are more likely to form.